If you’re in town for the day or the entire weekend, here’s an itinerary to find the best 4th of July events near you.

 To wrap up the weekend, and if you happen to have the next day off, we recommend a relaxing day in the park to continue the patriotic weekend.
 Rent a kayak at Lindenwood Park and hop on the Red River for an afternoon of leisure.

-Once you’ve burned off plenty of calories, add them back on with a decadent scoop of ice cream with a side of cookie dough at Downtown Fargo’s Silver Lining Creamery.
+Once you’ve burned off plenty of calories, add them back on with a decadent scoop of ice cream with a side of cookie dough at Downtown Fargo’s Scoop N Dough Candy Co.

 206 Roberts Alley, Fargo | (701) 639-0910

 4600 32nd Ave S Suite 128, Fargo | (701) 639-7152

 Capping off a week of ‘Merica with a baseball game just makes sense.
 The FM RedHawks play against the Lincoln Saltdogs at Newman Outdoor Field throughout the weekend.
 Be one of the first 500 fans and receive a voucher for an official RedHawks Firework at a Memory Fireworks location!

 1515 15th Ave N, Fargo | (701) 235-6161